Sign In / Sign Out

 - Map and Locations

 Employers in all sectors consistently rank communication skills as being crucial to success and indicate an ongoing need for employees at all levels who can communicate effectively.
 However, today’s ability to communicate effectively requires not only traditional verbal skills, but also facility with visual communication, with digital media, and with the tools used to create and produce communication.
-ASU’s graduate programs in Technical Communication are designed for professionals who wish to strengthen their professional credentials in these areas through additional education.
+ASU’s graduate programs in Technical Communication and User Experience are designed for professionals who wish to strengthen their professional credentials in these areas through additional education.
 We offer an MS in Technical Communication and a graduate certificate.

 The 36-credit Master of Science in Technical Communication provides students with a comprehensive understanding of the professional, cultural, and ethical issues that shape technical communication.
 The program balances theory and practice as it helps students develop analytical abilities, technology expertise, and hands-on skills for career success.
 The program, which is open to applicants from any field, prepares students for technical communication positions in the private, public, and non‐profit sectors, and offers professionals the opportunity to further advance their careers.